 Family therapy can be beneficial for families of patients who are struggling because of emotional and mental problems related to substance abuse.
 Licensed counselors are professionally equipped to guide conversations among family members.
 As moderators, they can assist families in identifying and forming action plans to facilitate stronger, healthier relationships.
 They can also help family members to overcome their codependency tendencies.
-It is essential that the loved ones of substance abuse patients participate in family therapy.
+It is essential that the loved ones in a substance abuse treatment program participate in family therapy.
 After all, family issues can slow down the recovery process, so these should be resolved as well.
 If patients can recover from substance abuse, it is also possible for family relationships to be mended as well.

 Enablement is the accommodation of the behavior of a substance abuse patient to shield them from the full consequences of substance abuse.
 It can serve as a roadblock that could prevent or delay the recovery of a patient, as well as their family members.